-Statins are effective at helping to reduce cholesterol levels and to help reduce the risk of heart problems, but they can cause side effects for some people.
+Statins are medications that are effective in helping to reduce 'bad' cholesterol levels and to help reduce the risk of heart problems, but they can cause side effects for some people.

 Most people who take statins tolerate them very well.
 But some people experience statin side effects.

 Statins are the UK's most commonly prescribed medication – and because they are common, they are often in the news – for good and bad reasons.